Socialtic/api-politica/docs/01-structure.md

 **For clients**, the `get` method is available.

 **For developers**, the `get` and `post` methods are available on any endpoint.
-And for any instance or entity on the endpoints the `get`, `put` and `delete` methods area available.
+And for any instance or entity on the endpoints the `get`, `put` and `delete` methods are available.

 The available endpoints are: